 Fed up of feeling uncomfortable after eating a meal?
 And the thought of wearing that tight summer dress puts you into a stampede of panic?
 Safe to say you are not the only one!
 So, you're on the quest for a flat tum?
 It's time to beat the bloaty blues with our top bloated stomach solutions:

 Keep your meals small and regular.
 A big meal sitting in the stomach will produce a pot-bellied look even for the slimmest person, whereas eating little and often won’t overtax your digestive system, and is less likely to spoil your silhouette in that LBD.
 But good news for baked bean-lovers – plant-breeding programs have made these beans lower in raffinose, the sugar that causes wind.

 An imbalance of good and bad bacteria in the gut can also cause bloating, so top up with a healthy probiotic yoghurt or drink.
 Take a little care at first though, as sometimes probiotics can unsettle things digestion-wise, at least temporarily.
 If you’ve been overdoing refined carbs, swap to smaller portions of slower-releasing, low-GI types, such as porridge, grainy breads and whole wheat pasta.
 Swapping some of your carbs for monounsaturated fats (MUFAs) will also help (think nuts rather than pretzels, tahini instead of jam).

 Flat tum foods

 Our advice?
-Never drink on an empty stomach and go for spritzers or other lower-alcohol drinks to help keep your stomach trim.
+Never drink alcohol on an empty stomach, and go for spritzers or other alcoholic beverages that have a low ABV percentage to help keep your stomach trim.
 Instead drink plenty of water to aid digestion and flush out waste matter more efficiently.